 He frequently speaks on the history of music video, presenting multimedia talks at RE:MIXFour Festival in NYC, Big Vision Empty Wallet in NYC, Music Video Showcase in Memphis (TN), Sprockets Music Video Festival in Athens (GA), Brooklyn’s Videology, and New York Comic Con.
 He co-produced the Philly Music Video Festival at PHILAMOCA, and recently moderated New York ComicCon’s panel celebrating the 40th Anniversary of MTV with guests MTV founder John Sykes, music video director Tim Newman, former VJ Duff Lambros and Naughty By Nature’s Vin Rock.

-He has frequently hosted retro video events and dance parties in New York.
+He hosts retro video events and dance parties in New York.
 Past events included FRIDAY NIGHT VIDEOS series at Last Exit (Brooklyn), CLASSIC MUSIC VIDEO SHUFFLE series at the Royal Palms Shuffleboard Club (Brooklyn), I LOVE THE 80s + 90s at Croton Lounge (NYC).
-He currently hosts and curates MUSIC VIDEO TIME MACHINE’S monthly 90s dance party at the Bell House.
+He currently hosts and curates MUSIC VIDEO TIME MACHINE’S monthly 90s dance party at the Bell House and other events.

 Contact: [email protected]